How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Injectivity of the Persistent Homology Transform

 \section{Injectivity of the Persistent Homology Transform}

-The primary transform of interest for this paper is the \define{Persistent Homology Transform}, which was first introduced in~\cite{PHT} and was initially defined for an embedded simplicial complex in $\R^d$.
-The reader is encouraged to consult~\cite{PHT} (and~\cite{Elevate} for a related precursor) for a more complete treatment of the Persistent Homology Transform, but we will briefly outline how this transform can be defined for any constructible set $M\in \CS(\R^d)$.
+The primary transform of interest for this paper is the Persistent Homology Transform, which was first introduced in~\cite{PHT} and was initially defined for a PL embedded simplicial complex in $\R^d$.
+The reader is encouraged to consult~\cite{PHT} (and~\cite{Elevate} for a related precursor) for a more complete treatment of the PHT in that setting.
+Here, we illustrate how this transform can be defined for any constructible set $M\in \CS(\R^d)$.

 As already noted, given a direction $v\in S^{d-1}$ and a value $t\in\R$, the sublevel set $M_{v,t}:=\{x\in M \mid x\cdot v\leq t\}$ is the intersection of the constructible set $M$ with a closed half-space.
 This intersection has various topological summaries, one of them being the (definable) Euler Characteristic $\chi$.
 One can also consider the (cellular) homology with field coefficients $H_k$, which is defined in each degree $k\in \{0,1,...,n\}$.
-These are vector spaces that summarize topological content of any topological space $X$, which will always be in this paper spaces of the form $M_{v,t}$.
-In low degrees the interpretation of these homology vector spaces for a general space $X$ are as follows: $H_0(X)$ is a vector space with basis given by connected components, $H_1(X)$ is a vector space spanned by ``holes'' or closed loops that are not the boundaries of embedded disks, $H_2(X)$ is a vector space spanned by ``voids'' or closed two-dimensional (possibly self-intersecting) surfaces that are not the boundaries of an embedded three dimensional space.
-The higher homologies $H_i(X)$ are understood by analogy: these are vector spaces spanned by closed (i.e. without their own boundary) $k$-dimensional subspaces of $X$ that are themselves not the boundaries of $k+1$-dimensional spaces.
-The dimension of $H_k(X)$ is also called the \define{Betti number} $\beta_k(X)$.
+These are vector spaces that summarize topological content of any suitably nice topological space $X$, which in this paper will always be spaces of the form $M_{v,t}$.
+In low degrees the interpretation of these homology vector spaces for a space $X$ are as follows: $H_0(X)$ is a vector space with basis given by connected components, $H_1(X)$ is a vector space spanned by ``holes'' or closed loops that are not the boundaries of embedded disks, $H_2(X)$ is a vector space spanned by ``voids'' or closed two-dimensional (possibly self-intersecting) surfaces that are not the boundaries of an embedded three dimensional space.
+The higher homologies $H_k(X)$ are understood by analogy: these are vector spaces spanned by closed (i.e.~without boundary) $k$-dimensional subspaces of $X$ that are themselves not the boundaries of $k+1$-dimensional spaces.
+The dimension of $H_k(X)$ is called the \define{Betti number} $\beta_k(X)$, which for $X\subseteq \R^d$ always satisfy $\beta_k(X) = 0$ for $k \geq d$.

 The proof that ordinary Euler characteristic is a topological invariant is best understood via homology.
 Indeed, the Betti numbers determine the Euler characteristic via an alternating sum:

 However, one feature that homology enjoys that the Euler characteristic does not is \emph{functoriality}, which is the property that any continuous transformation of spaces $f:X\to Y$ induces a linear transformation of homology vector spaces $f_k : H_k(X) \to H_k(Y)$ for each degree $k$.
 This is the key feature that defines sublevel set persistent homology.